 Insights for Maximizing the Value of Your USAA Insurance Claim

-If you’ve served in the U.S. military or you’re the family of a serviceman or woman, you have the option of using the United Services Automobile Association (USAA) as your insurance provider.
+If you’ve served in the U.S. military or you’re a family member of someone who served in the military, you have the option of using the United Services Automobile Association (USAA) as your insurance provider.

-Like any other insurance company, if you’ve been in a car accident in Texas, in order to recover compensation for your damages you will have to file a claim with the at-fault insurance company or your own insurance company.
-Depending on the extent of your damages, you may need to do both.
+If you’ve been involved in a car accident in Texas, you will have to file a claim with the at-fault insurance company or your own insurance company.
+This is how you’ll recover compensation for your damages.

 As you begin to navigate your auto insurance claim process with USAA, it’s important that you follow a few good practices to ensure you have a timely and successful claim.
 We recommend the following tips:

-- Properly document your bodily injuries, if any, including those that don’t show up until several days or even weeks after the accident.
+- Properly document your bodily injuries that you suffered in the accident.
+This includes those that don’t show up until several days or even weeks after the accident.
 If you are injured or in pain, see a doctor right away.
-If you don’t get treated, the insurance company will try to say that you were not really hurt.
+If you don’t get treated, the insurance company will try to say that you were not really hurt, or blame your injury on age.

-- Make sure you get a police report that documents the car accident, even if it was minor (such as a fender bender)
+- Make sure you get a police report that documents the car accident, even if it was minor as a fender bender.

-- Let your insurance company know that you’ve been in accident right away, even if the accident was minor.
+- Let your insurance company know that you’ve been in accident right away, no matter the severity of the accident.
 If you haven’t already done so, do this now.

-- While you still remember more details, make notes about your car accident, including the time, driving conditions, amount of traffic on the road, what the weather was like, potential witnesses or other drivers who may have seen the crash or who stopped to help, driver conduct, etc, and put those notes in a safe place for later
+- While you still remember more details, make notes about your car accident, including the time, driving conditions, amount of traffic on the road, what the weather was like, potential witnesses or other drivers who may have seen the crash or who stopped to help, driver conduct, etc. Put those notes in a safe place for later, it may come in handy if you take your case to trial.

-- Don’t give your opinion about the cause of the accident or your thoughts about the accident to anyone except your lawyer
+- Don’t give your opinion about the cause of the accident or your thoughts about the accident to anyone except your accident lawyer.

 Like other large national insurance companies, you can file a claim with USAA a few different ways, including by contacting your local USAA agent, if you have one, and filing a claim with them directly.

 If you want to use USAA’s online claims system, you’ll need to be registered with an online username, which you can easily do with your policy information to get started.
-By filing a claim online, you can also check on the status of your claim at anytime or upload or view documents relevant to your claim as the claim process moves forwards.
+By filing a claim online, you can also check on the status of your claim at any time or upload or view documents relevant to your claim as the claim process moves forward.

 If you were involved in a car accident that wasn’t your fault and the other driver’s insurance company is USAA, it’s up to you or your auto insurance company to help you file a claim against them.
 For claims-related inquiries of this nature, you can call USAA at 210-531-USAA.
 If the at-fault driver’s insurance company is USAA, their policy should help you pay for the cost of your property damage and often your medical expenses, too.
 Because Texas is an at-fault state, you can file a claim with USAA for any accident-related property damage and medical expenses if you were not at fault.